vlazar83/DailyReadings/README.md

 # DailyReadings
 REST API created in node js and express to provide dailyReadings

-# Used sources o setup
+# Used sources to setup
 REST-example:
 https://www.codementor.io/@olatundegaruba/nodejs-restful-apis-in-10-minutes-q0sgsfhbd